Top 10 AI Transcription Tools for Enhanced Productivity

 3. Rev AI

 Rev AI, a product by Rev, offers a speech-to-text technology to help convert spoken word to text.
 It advances from the transcription services initially provided by Temi, also a product of Rev, supporting transcription of both live and prerecorded audio and video content.
-Using machine learning algorithms, Rev AI can identify the dominant language in audio and video files, and extract key topics from text—but only in English.
+Using machine learning algorithms, Rev AI can identify the dominant language in audio and video files and extract key topics from text—but only in English.

 You can also train Rev AI models using custom vocabulary, unique names, and industry-specific terminologies to facilitate an accurate transcription process.
-Other AI features include the ability to identify different speakers, to use advanced punctuation and capitalization, and to apply minute-by-minute time stamps in transcripts.
+Other AI features include the ability to identify different speakers, use advanced punctuation and capitalization, and apply minute-by-minute time stamps in transcripts.

 Best for: Online streamers looking to make their content more accessible